JorelAli/Craftbukkit-IDE/README.md

 * Comes with built in guide to help you on your journey
 * Clean and simple UI for optimal simplicity
 * Can create advanced plugins!
+* Amazing tools for advanced programmers such as:
+* * Plugin.yml creator

 Check out the progress by taking a look at our screenshots!
 See here: https://github.com/Skepter/Craftbukkit-IDE/tree/master/BukkitPluginIDE/ScreenshotsOfProgress